-In Fig. 4 we show the laser power transmitted through a Rubidium cell (containing both Rb and Rb) and through an Iodine cell (heated to 300°C) during another MHF scan of 135 GHz.
-The scan is obtained with $\Delta I{LD} / \Delta V{PZT} = -0.91 \text{ mA/V}$ .
-The four D2 absorption lines of Rubidium, two from Rb (5s S1/2, F=3 $\rightarrow$ 5p P3/2 and 5s S1/2, F=2 $\rightarrow$ 5p P3/2) and two from Rb (5s S1/2, F=2 $\rightarrow$ 5p P3/2 and 5s S1/2, F=1 $\rightarrow$ 5p ${}^{2}P{3/2}$ ), are clearly visible.
+In Fig. 4 we show the laser power transmitted through a Rubidium cell (containing both 85Rb and 87Rb) and through an Iodine cell (heated to 300°C) during another MHF scan of 135 GHz.
+The scan is obtained with $\Delta I{LD} / \Delta V{PZT} = -0.91$ mA/V. The four D2 absorption lines of Rubidium, two from 85Rb (ground state hyperfine splitting = 3.04 GHz) and two from 87Rb (ground state hyperfine splitting = 6.83 GHz), are clearly visible.
 The numerous absorption features in the Iodine transmission spectrum arise from different rovibrational transitions of I2.
-We have verified that the frequencies of each of these Rb and I2 absorption lines agree to within 1 GHz of the published line positions [18,19].
-We also obtained a 129 GHz MHF tuning range around 781.6 nm (Fig. 5) using the same value of $\Delta I{LD} / \Delta V{PZT}$ .
-The frequencies of these iodine absorption lines also match those found in Ref [19].
+We also obtained a 129 GHz MHF tuning range around 781.6 nm (Fig. 5) using the same value of $\Delta I{LD} / \Delta V{PZT}$.
 This is encouraging because it should be possible to patch together series of 100+ GHz scans by manually rotating the grating without readjusting the current ramp.
-Figs. 4 and 5 demonstrate the great potential of these ECDLs in spectroscopy where long single-mode frequency scans are desirable.
+Fig. 4 and Fig. 5 demonstrate potential applications of these ECDLs in spectroscopy.